dhuan/mock/user_guide.md

 ### Condition Chaining

 In the previous example we defined a Response with a very simple querystring-based condition.
-You may want define more complex conditions.
-Such is possible with condition chaining, with the `and` and `or` combination options.
-We'll now extend the previous condition example: the same response would be returned if `foo=bar` was present in the Request's Querystring - now, it'll be necessary that `hello=world` is also present in the request, together with `foo=bar`:
+Next we'll look at how to define more complex conditions,  with condition chaining, which is possible with the `and` and `or` combination options.
+We'll extend the previous condition example: besides the `foo=bar` querystring value, it will also be necessary that the `hello=world` querystring is present in the request.

 ```diff
  {